1. Applying for Accommodation

 There is currently no recognised accreditation of emotional support animals.
 The University therefore reserves the right to refuse access to any animal at its discretion that is not accredited.
 However, in exceptional circumstances and when there is clear medical evidence, consideration will be given to requests by students to bring emotional support/ therapy animals to University.
 Any approval is at the University’s sole discretion.
 Consideration can only be given to animals that can be appropriately, safely and hygienically kept in a student’s bedroom.
 For further information contact reslifesupport@bath.ac.uk.

-1.6 Applying for quiet accommodation
+1.7 Applying for couple accommodation

-We offer some designated quiet accommodation subject to sufficient demand.
 Applicants for quiet accommodation do so on the basis they will need to show extra consideration to their flatmates and neighbours in keeping noise to a minimum wherever possible.
 Applicants who do not request quiet accommodation will not be assigned it.

 For most of our accommodation it is expected that no noise or music should be heard in adjacent corridors or rooms after 11.30pm.
 However, for those assigned quiet accommodation it is expected that no noise or music should be heard in adjacent corridors or rooms after 10pm.